ocaml-flambda/flambda-backend/jane/doc/capsules.md

 # Capsules

+_This page introduces the ["expert" capsule API](https://github.com/janestreet/basement/blob/master/src/capsule.mli).
+A more ergonomic, work-in-progress API is available in [`Portable.Capsule`](https://github.com/janestreet/portable/blob/master/kernel/src/capsule_intf.ml)._

 A _capsule_ is a collection of mutable state accessible via a particular API that prohibits data races.

-_This page introduces the "expert" capsule API, which may be found in `Portable.Capsule.Expert`.
-A more ergonomic but slightly less expressive API will be available in `Portable.Capsule`._

 ## Data